nvdnkpr/ts-convict/README.md

  - all the power and then some from convict
  - define convict schemas with decorators
  - get your config as serialized classes
- - extremely simple and intuitive implementation
+ - simple and intuitive implementation
  - very pretty code for defining your apps config

 ## Installation